Talus-Network/move-binding/sui-move-runtime/README.md

 - `inspect`: calls `simulate_transaction` with checks disabled and asks RPC for `command_outputs`.
 This is meant for debugging and observability, not for guaranteeing that a real on-chain commit will succeed.
-- `commit`: builds a full `Transaction`, signs it, submits it, and waits for checkpoint inclusion.
+- `commit`: builds a full `Transaction`, signs it, and submits it.
+  - By default it also waits for checkpoint inclusion (`TxOptions::finality = Checkpointed`).
+  - When execution-only finality is requested (`TxOptions::finality = Executed`), the runtime returns as soon as the transaction is executed (effects produced).
-  It requests `effects.bcs` so the runtime can decode `TransactionEffects` and refresh handles.
+  - In both cases it requests `effects.bcs` so the runtime can decode `TransactionEffects` and refresh handles.
-  If checkpoint waiting times out (or the checkpoint stream errors), `commit` still returns a `Receipt` with `digest` + any decoded effects, and marks the finality as observed `Executed`.
+  - If checkpoint waiting times out (or the checkpoint stream errors), `commit` still returns a `Receipt` with `digest` + any decoded effects, and marks the observed finality as `Executed`.

 ## Receipts, finality, and recovery